dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

       &outputIdScheme=NAME

-The response from the *rawData* resource will look identical to the regular analytics resource; the difference is that the response contain raw, non-aggregated data, suitable for further aggregation by third-party systems.
+The response from the *rawData* resource will look identical to the regular analytics resource; the difference is that the response contains raw, non-aggregated data, suitable for further aggregation by third-party systems.